bryntum/chronograph/src/guides/AdvancedFeatures.md

 const value1 = graph.read(identifier1)
 ```

-There is a special type of identifiers, that represent a user input - "variables".
+There is a special type of identifiers, that represent a user input - "variables" (see [[Variable]]).
+It is more lightweight than regular identifier, as it omits the calculation function.
 Variables can be created by supplying their initial value:

 ```ts
 const variable9 : Variable<number> = graph.variable(42)